openedx/edx-documentation/en_us/shared/course_features/proctored_exams/proctored_enabling.rst

   When a proctored exam opens, by default, verified learners are required to take the exam as a proctored exam.

-  If you want to allow verified learners to take proctored exams without proctoring, please contact your edX partner manager to enable this option.
+  If you want to allow Verified or Master's learners the option to take proctored exams without proctoring, please contact your edX partner manager to enable this option.

 .. only:: Open_edX